mkuzak/estep-checklist/checklist.md

 - project discussion list (github issues or gitter not private email) for all project related discussions from the beginning of the project
 - for services: a demo docker image in dockerhub (with Dockerfile)
 - for websites: an online demo
-- Pitch presentation (max 1 to max 3 slides)
+- Pitch presentation (1 to 3 slides)

 ## Testing